American Express High-Yield Savings: Rates, Pros, and Cons

 American Express High-Yield Savings is the FDIC-insured online savings account from American Express National Bank.
 It is one of the original online HYSAs, launched in the late 2000s.

 The account has no monthly fees, no minimum to open, and no minimum to earn the APY.
 Interest is compounded daily and credited monthly.
+Our explainer on what APY means and why it differs from a stated interest rate breaks down what that compounding actually adds to your balance.

 Current APY and Fees

 As of 2026, the American Express High-Yield Savings APY hovers in the 3.7% to 4.0% range, depending on the rate environment.
 The bank does not run intro promo rates, so the rate you see is the rate you keep.
+To check whether that rate is still competitive, our roundup of the highest APY savings accounts available right now tracks the top of the market.

 Fees are the standout feature: there is no monthly fee, no minimum balance fee, and no excess withdrawal fee.
 The bank limits you to nine outgoing transfers per statement cycle.